 Once you've set up a pivot table, you can easily update the data at any time.
 All changes in the data will be reflected in the pivot table, without any work on your part.

 Hopefully, I've managed to convince you that pivot tables are a skill you need to know.
 As the single most powerful feature in Excel, they help you:

 2. Work incredibly fast

 4. Build beautiful reports

 Oh yeah.
 You probably want to know how the restructuring turned out :)

 So, in the end the restructuring was a disaster.
-Senior management bet the company on a radical idea inspired by the frothy internet start-ups of that era, and they lost, big-time.
+Senior management "bet the farm" on a radical idea inspired by the frothy internet start-ups of that era, and they lost, big-time.
 It took a couple of years, but eventually they ran the company out of money and up on the rocks.
 During that time, I had to downsize almost every quarter.
 Finally, a competitor in the UK bought our company at a fire-sale price and initiated their own brutal restructuring (but with a pleasant English accent).
 By the time that was done, I was the last person from the original office still around.

 I won't say that pivot tables saved my job.
 It's not quite that simple.
 But I do think they played a big role.
 Because I had key business information for the office in a collection of pivot table reports, I could review these reports with my team, and management at any time.
 The pivot tables were honestly the only way I was able to understand and communicate what was going during that crazy period of my career.
 Without them, I couldn't have done it.

 Want to learn more about pivot tables?
 We have straightforward video training.